vaibhavrikhy/Fraud-detection/README.md

-**Fraud Detection Using Machine Learning**
+** Fraud Detection Using Machine Learning **

-Detecting suspicious financial transactions with data-driven intelligence

-✨ Why This Project?

-Financial fraud is rare, expensive, and extremely hard to catch.
-This project tackles real-world fraud detection challenges such as:

-⚖️ Severely imbalanced data
+A practical machine learning pipeline for identifying fraudulent financial transactions

+📌 Project Overview

+This project implements a fraud detection system using machine learning techniques to identify suspicious financial transactions in highly imbalanced datasets.

+The focus is on data preprocessing, model experimentation, and evaluation, with an emphasis on fraud recall, precision trade-offs, and real-world constraints.

+📍 Built and executed entirely in Google Colab for easy reproducibility.
+🤝 Forked and collaboratively developed with a project partner.

+🎯 Problem Statement

+Fraud detection presents unique challenges:

+⚖️ Extreme class imbalance

-💸 High cost of missed fraud
+💸 High cost of false negatives

-📉 Noisy, high-dimensional features

-🎯 Precision vs Recall trade-offs

-Built fully in Google Colab, this project focuses on practical ML decision-making, not just accuracy scores.

-🧠 What This Project Does

-✔️ Explores transaction-level financial data
-✔️ Handles class imbalance intelligently
-✔️ Trains and evaluates multiple ML models
-✔️ Compares performance using fraud-focused metrics
+📊 Complex, noisy transaction features

+This project explores how classical ML models can be trained and evaluated effectively under these conditions.

+🧠 Key Features

+📊 Exploratory Data Analysis (EDA) for transaction behavior

+🧹 Data preprocessing & feature scaling

+⚖️ Imbalance-aware modeling strategy

+🤖 Multiple classification models

+📈 Comprehensive evaluation metrics

+🧪 Model comparison and analysis

-All logic, experimentation, and analysis live inside a single Colab notebook for easy reproducibility.
+All experimentation and results are contained within a single Colab notebook.

-🧪 Dataset Snapshot
+🗂 Dataset

-📊 Transaction-based financial data
+Transaction-level financial dataset

-🎯 Binary target: Fraud / Non-Fraud
+Binary classification target: Fraud / Non-Fraud

-⚠️ Highly imbalanced (real-world scenario)
+Highly imbalanced distribution reflecting real-world data

-Data exploration, preprocessing, and validation are performed directly in the notebook.
+Dataset loading, preprocessing, and analysis are handled directly inside the notebook.

-🛠️ Tech Stack
-Category	Tools
-Language	Python
-Platform	Google Colab
-ML	Scikit-learn
-Data	Pandas, NumPy
-Visualization	Matplotlib, Seaborn
 🔬 Machine Learning Pipeline
 Data Loading
      ↓